gulfiliz/gulfiliz.github.io/_posts/2025-11-11-goethe-faust.md

 of everything that could be exploited.

 The Faustian deal:
-unlimited power in exchange for the soul — for the inner life, for the relations of care, for the capacity to say
+unlimited power in exchange for the soul, for the inner life, for the relations of care, for the capacity to say